 For this post, I will not talk about the Director’s Cut.
 For one, my strongest impression from Donnie Darko was watching the original release, and I really think the song is a better fit than the Director’s Cut.

-You can watch both versions and make your own mind.
+You can watch both versions and make up your own mind.

 The Director’s Cut

 So as we see Donnie biking back home after waking up in the middle of a road, we get a glimpse of the Middlesex suburb.
 The song’s dark energy and romantic touches hint that darkness lies underneath the seemingly wholesome suburban setting.
 We also get a feeling that Donnie is somewhat of an outsider.

 “Head Over Heels” by Tears for Fears

 Another powerful scene is when we’re introduced to the school.
 It’s a sequence of tracking shots where the camera roams around the school, following all the significant Middlesex high school characters.
 We see Donnie and his buddies, the bully and his sidekick (played by Seth Rogen), Donnie’s soon-to-be love interest Gretchen (Jena Malone), the principal, the dancing girls, the teachers (Drew Barrymore, Noah Wyle) and many others.
 The epic song coupled with the camera movement really keeps you engaged and focused on the little details and facial expressions of each character.

 And the song ends with the very fitting lines:

 Funny how time flies

 “Mad World” by Gary Jules and Michael Andrews